-- (1) reviews and approves the annual incentive bonus pools, - determines the extent to which the performance criteria for the prior fiscal year applicable to any long-term incentive awards were satisfied, - (3) determines the amount of the downward adjustment, if any, to be made to the annual incentive bonus payment to each Named Executive Officer based on individual performance, and - (4) if applicable, makes awards under the Eagle Materials Special Situation Program.
+- (1) reviews and approves the annual incentive bonus pools, - (2) determines the extent to which the performance criteria for the prior fiscal year applicable to any long-term incentive awards were satisfied, - (3) determines the amount of the downward adjustment, if any, to be made to the annual incentive bonus payment to each Named Executive Officer based on individual performance, and - (4) if applicable, makes awards under the Eagle Materials Special Situation Program.

-The Compensation Committee made these determinations for fiscal 2018 at a meeting held in May 2018.
+The Compensation Committee made these determinations for fiscal 2019 at two meetings held in May 2019.